froq/froq-beta-archive/README.md

 ## Services

-All service objects must be in `app/service/` in its folder: e.g. `FooService/FooService.php` with same name, also;
+All service objects must be in `app/service/` in its folder: e.g. `FooService/FooService.php` with same name and suffixed with `Service` phrase, also;

 - Each service might have its config file: e.g. `FooService/config/config.php`.
 - Each service might have its model file: e.g. `FooService/model/model.php`.